hyeonghun1/hyeonghun1.github.io/_pages/about.md

 About Me
 ======

-I am a second year [Mechanical and Aerospace Engineering](https://mae.ucsd.edu/) PhD student at UC San Diego, working under [Prof. Boris Kramer](http://kramer.ucsd.edu/index.html).
+I am a third year [Mechanical and Aerospace Engineering](https://mae.ucsd.edu/) PhD student at UC San Diego, working under [Prof. Boris Kramer](http://kramer.ucsd.edu/index.html).
 I am interested in studying geometric mechanics, and in particular the port-Hamiltonian framework.
 I believe that these research areas can give insight into how to perform engineering tasks such as simulation, analysis, and control more effectively.
 In particular, I am interested in developing model reduction methods that can be used for nonlinear, high-dimensional dynamical systems which are ubiquitous throughout science and engineering.